Counting paths in directed graphs: Counting paths in non-acyclic graphs

 \section{Counting paths in non-acyclic graphs}

-First, we need to prove Theorem~\ref{acthm} and Lemma~\ref{aclem} in the desired setting.
-Note that the proof of our path version of Theorem~\ref{acthm} enjoys basically the same proof as the original theorem. \begin{lemma} Let $R$ be a subsemiring of $\mathbb{R}_{\geq 0}$, $N\in R$, and $FG^{N}_{R}$ be the set of all finite $R$-labelled directed graphs of weight $N$.
+First, we need to prove \cite[Theorem~3.2]{c-a20} and Lemma~\ref{aclem} in the desired setting.
+Note that the proof of our path version of \cite[Theorem~3.2]{c-a20} enjoys basically the same proof as the original theorem. \begin{lemma} Let $R$ be a subsemiring of $\mathbb{R}_{\geq 0}$, $N\in R$, and $FG^{N}_{R}$ be the set of all finite $R$-labelled directed graphs of weight $N$.
 Then,

-is achieved over graphs $E$ with the following property (Chirvasitu Property for paths):
+is zero or is achieved over graphs $E$ with the following property (the Chirvasitu property for paths):

-\end{lemma} \begin{proof} Let $e,f\in E^{1}$, and let us assume that they do not belong to the same path of length~$k$.
-Now, let $S_{e}$ and $S_{f}$ be the sets of all $k$-paths containing $e$ and $f$, respectively.
+\end{lemma} \begin{proof} The case $N=0$ is trivial, so we assume that $N>0$.
+Next, the supremum is zero if and only if there are no graphs with paths of length~$k$, so we can further assume that $E$ has at least one path of length~$k$.
+Now, let $e,f\in E^{1}$, and let us suppose that they do not belong to the same path of length~$k$.
+Next, let $S_{e}$ and $S_{f}$ be the sets of all $k$-paths containing $e$ and $f$, respectively.
 Then $S_{e}\cap S_{f}=\emptyset$.
-Next, without the loss of generality, we can assume that
+Furthermore, observe that